 One month after leaving Egypt and wandering in the wilderness, the Children of Israel ran out of water and began to complain about it.
 God intentionally allowed this to happen in order to test the Israelites and teach them an important lesson.
 They had to learn to trust the Lord to meet all of their needs.
 As a people, Israel had become dependent upon the Egyptians to provide for their basic needs.
 Although they were no longer slaves in Egypt, they still need to be liberated from the debilitating and demoralizing fear of not having their basic physical needs met.
-Through this miracle Moses performed by casting of the tree into the bitter water to make it sweet, the Lord was trying to teach the Israelites to trust and depend upon Him alone to meet their spiritual and material needs.
+Through this miracle Moses performed by casting off the tree into the bitter water to make it sweet, the Lord was trying to teach the Israelites to trust and depend upon Him alone to meet their spiritual and material needs.

 Messiah Yeshua also underscores the importance of trusting in the Lord to provide for the basic necessities of life when He says in this week’s Besora reading:

-“Therefore I say to you, do not do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
+“Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
 Is not life more than food and the body more than clothing?
 Look at the birds of the air, for they neither sow nor reap nor gather into barns; yet your heavenly Father feeds them.
 Are you not of more value than they?
 Which of you by worrying can add one cubit to his stature?
 So why do you worry about clothing?”